-The benefits of Business Intelligence (BI) are measurable at every step of production, from minute-by-minute decisions to long-term planning.
-BI solutions help organize data so it can be easily accessed and analyzed.
+The benefits of Business Intelligence (BI) implementation are measurable at every step of production, from minute-by-minute decisions to long-term planning.
+Business Intelligence solutions help organize data so it can be easily accessed and analyzed.
 Organizations can deliver faster insights by putting data exploration in the hands of subject-matter experts who know the business.
-BI benefits the organization by treating data as a strategic asset to better plan and manage the business.
+Business Intelligence benefits the organization by treating data as a strategic asset to better plan and manage the business.

 In this article, we will cover: